Contoh Makalah Syntax

 nor

-not all conjunctions can be identified with this frame.
-There are some conjunctions, called correlative conjunctions, which consists of pairs of words.
-To identify these conjunctions, we can use the following frame.
+which consists of pairs of words.
+To identify these conjunctions, we can use

 Conj Det 1 Conj Det 1 2 3